mnot/I-D/draft-nottnick-ietf-decisions.md

 --- abstract

-This document specifies Best Current Practice for making decisions within the IETF process.
+This document specifies Best Current Practice for making decisions in IETF Working Groups.

 It updates {{Section 3.3 of ?RFC2418}}.